-Well, it can certainly appear that way at first glance — but after a bit of evaluating you soon realize that eating healthy is absolutely possible even with a busy lifestyle.
+When you take stock of your life and how you balance your time you soon realize that eating healthy is absolutely possible even with a busy lifestyle.

 In fact, once you get the hang of it, it can be quite simple to get in and out of the grocery store!

-Then, in this article I’m going to share some of my tried-and-true tips on how to eat healthy without sacrificing time and not allowing yourself to suffer the stress from shopping.
+In this article, I’m going to share some of my tried-and-true tips on how to eat healthy without sacrificing time and not allowing yourself to suffer the stress from shopping.